Family-Search-Public-Resources/.github/profile/README.md

 - **[Project Documentation](https://github.com/family-history-research/docs)** - Comprehensive guides on using our tools.
 - **[Wiki](https://github.com/family-history-research/wiki)** - Community-curated knowledge base and FAQ for common research challenges.
 - **[Getting Started Guide](https://github.com/Family-Search-Public-Resources/.github/blob/main/profile/getting-started.md)** - New to family history research?
 Start here!

-## Why is Family History Important?

-Genealogy is about discovering the powerful stories that have shaped our lives.
-The story of the world is a story of families.
-In a time when people seem to be ever more divided, our collective story is a tool that can bring us together.
-When we learn about our ancestors, and with them the history of the world, we gain a special ability to connect with ourselves and with others.
-With the tools and resources here, you can uncover mighty things about your family history.
-Ready to get started?
-Explore our repositories and start your journey today!